SethGiddy/aws-bootcamp-cruddur-2023/journal/week0.md

 The week 0 starts with billing and budgetary allocation.
 Also we went through the conceptual architectural desigh using Lucid chart.

-Below are the links to to both my napkin and conceptual diagram of Cruddur
+Below are the links to to both my napkin and conceptual architectural diagram of Cruddur

 https://lucid.app/lucidchart/f54a12a5-b39a-4fb8-b3f2-526f191ec1d2/edit?viewport_loc=-343%2C-4%2C2467%2C1216%2C0_0&invitationId=inv_8ade7418-9e98-4308-9812-ef7511763910